Al López: Personal life and legacy

 Al López met Evelyn "Connie" Kearney, a dancer at the Hollywood Club in New York, while he was playing for Brooklyn in the early 1930s, and the couple often went on double dates with teammate Tony Cuccinello and his wife.
 When López was traded to Boston in 1935, he and Connie found it difficult to conduct a long-distance relationship, so she soon joined him.
-They married on October 7, 1939 and had a son, Al Jr., in 1940.
+They married on October 7, 1939, and had a son, Al Jr., in 1940.

 Honors

 Al and Connie López retired to his hometown in 1970 to live near family and friends.
-López was the first Tampa native to play in the major leagues, the first to manage a major league team, the first to manage his team to a World Series (Lou Piniella and Tony La Russa each did so later), and the first to be inducted into the Baseball Hall of Fame.
+López was the first Tampa native to play in the major leagues, the first to manage a major league team, the first to manage his team to a World Series (Lou Piniella, Tony La Russa, and Kevin Cash did so later), and the first to be inducted into the Baseball Hall of Fame.
 As such, he was the recipient of many honors in his hometown, both during and after his long baseball career.

 Lopez was the manager of the Cleveland Indians and had just led them to the World Series when the city of Tampa built a new minor league and spring training ballpark.
 It was named Al López Field, and the date of the dedication ceremony (October 6, 1954) was declared "Al López Day" in the city of Tampa.
 The Chicago White Sox were the ballpark's first spring training tenants, and when Lopez became the new White Sox manager in 1957, he had the unusual honor for several seasons of managing home games in his hometown in a ballpark named after himself.
 Later in life, López would recall a spring training incident in which an umpire with whom he was arguing threatened to throw him out of a game there.
 "You can't throw me out of this ballpark", protested Lopez, "This is my ballpark – Al López Field!"
 The umpire ejected him anyway, causing Lopez to exclaim, "He threw me out of my own ballpark!"

 López was selected for induction into the Baseball Hall of Fame by the Veterans Committee as part of the Class of 1977.
 He served as the AL's honorary team captain in the 1990 Major League Baseball All-Star Game.